-Famous Men and women who have campaigned, fought and promoted human and civil rights.
-Includes campaigns to end slavery, end discrimination and promote equal rights.
-Includes Abraham Lincoln, Martin Luther King, Elizabeth Fry and Rosa Parks. – Famous people in civil rights movements
+Famous men and women who have campaigned for, and promoted human and civil rights.
+Includes Abraham Lincoln, Martin Luther King and Rosa Parks.

-Saints and sages from different religious traditions.
-Including Buddha, Jesus Christ, Bernadette Soubirous, Mirabai, St Theresa of Avila, Sri Aurobindo, Socrates and Sri Chinmoy.
+Saints and sages from different religious and spiritual traditions.
+Including The Buddha, Jesus Christ, Muhammed and the Dalai Lama.

 A list of famous Africans, including Nelson Mandela, Haile Selassie, Kofi Annan, Tegla Laroupe, and Wangari Maathai.

-Famous military leaders from Alexander the Great, Genghis Khan and Napoleon to modern military commanders, such as Dwight D. Eisenhower, T. E. Lawrence and General Patton.
+Famous military leaders from Alexander the Great, Genghis Khan and Napoleon to modern military commanders.

-Nelson Mandela.
-(1918 – 2013 ) Campaigned for justice and freedom in his South Africa.
+Nelson Mandela (1918 – 2013 ) Campaigned for justice and freedom in his South Africa.
 Spent 20 years in jail for his opposition to apartheid.
-After release he became first President of democratic South Africa and helped heal the wounds of apartheid by his magnanimous attitude to his former political enemies.
+After his release, he became the first President of democratic South Africa.

 Recently added pages